moleculerjs/site/source/docs/0.13/caching.md

 ```

 ### Limiting cache key length
 Occasionally, the key can be very long, which can cause performance issues.
-To avoid it, you can maximize the length of concatenated params in the key with `maxParamsLength` cacher option.
+To avoid it, maximize the length of concatenated params in the key with `maxParamsLength` cacher option.
 When the key is longer than this configured limitvalue, the cacher calculates a hash (SHA256) from the full key and adds it to the end of the key.

 > The minimum of `maxParamsLength` is `44` (SHA 256 hash length in Base64).
 >